ByrumLab/proteoDA/README.md

     after we decide on whether we want to do much re-writing and reformatting of the code.

+### Software license

+Depending on when and how we release this to the public, may need to pick a new software license.
+To be able to reformat the Glimma plots, I had to copy-paste some of their code into our package and slightly modify it.
+They use a copyleft license, GPL3, which means it is fine for us to do this internally, but if we release our package we need to release it under the same GPL3 license.
+Right now, for no particular reason, we’re using the MIT license (which is more permissive and imposes no restrictions on anyone who might use our software in the future).
+But we could switch to GPL3, makes no real difference to me.

 ### Progress tracker

 I’m working my way through the “top-level” functions in the example DIA